๐Ÿ’ตPrinciples of Macroeconomics

 Why This Matters

-When you see GDP on the AP exam, you're not just being asked to recite a formula—you're being tested on your understanding of how economies measure their output and what drives economic growth.
+When you see GDP on an exam, you're not just being asked to recite a formula.
+You're being tested on how economies measure their output and what drives economic growth.
 The expenditure approach to GDP (GDP=C+I+G+NXGDP = C + I + G + NX) breaks down all spending in an economy into four categories, each revealing something different about economic health.
 Mastering these components helps you analyze fiscal policy effectiveness, business cycle fluctuations, and international trade dynamics.

 Don't fall into the trap of memorizing definitions without understanding relationships.
-The exam will ask you to explain why investment matters for long-term growth, how net exports affect aggregate demand, or what happens to GDP when government spending increases.
-Know what each component measures, what influences it, and how changes ripple through the economy—that's what earns you points on FRQs.
+Exam questions will ask you to explain why investment matters for long-term growth, how net exports affect aggregate demand, or what happens to GDP when government spending increases.
+Know what each component measures, what influences it, and how changes ripple through the economy.

 Domestic Spending: The Engine of GDP